nextstrain/nextclade/kb/decisions/recombination-detection.md

 - $\mu_r$ = median pairwise inter-clade leaf distance / $L_{\text{ref}}$ [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L204-L249)]: expected mutation density in a region from a different clade, computed via <a id="gloss-use-8"></a>MRCA <sup>[8](#gloss-8)</sup>-based path distances using per-branch mutation lists (not Auspice divergence units, which may use different scales)
 - $\gamma = 1 / L_{\text{ref}}$ [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L183-L186)]: one expected state switch per genome, so the model only switches when emission evidence is strong

 Both $\mu_w$ and $\mu_r$ count substitutions only.
-Deletions are excluded from per-branch mutation counts because a deletion is a single event treated as missing, not a run of per-site mutations.
+Deletions are excluded because a deletion is one event treated as missing, not a run of per-site mutations.
 Insertions remain counted.
-Branch mutations are parsed structurally -- a token whose query base is a gap is a deletion -- rather than by string suffix, so the same rule that routes deletions to `Missing` in the observation vector also calibrates the rates; a malformed tree annotation surfaces as an error rather than being silently miscounted [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L251-L274)].
+Branch mutations are classified structurally (gap in query base = deletion) rather than by string suffix, so the same rule that routes deletions to `Missing` in observations also calibrates the rates.
+Malformed annotations surface as errors [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L251-L274)].

 #### Transition cost and emission evidence